 Every single one of us has mental health, just as we all have physical health.
 It is normal to have low moments or periods when you do not feel well, but when this begins to impact your day-to-day life then it is time to reach out for support.

 Approximately one in four people in the UK will suffer from a mental health illness within their lifetime and three quarters of all suicides worldwide are men.
-It is imperative that we continue to challenge the stigma around mental health and gender.
+It is important that we continue to challenge the stigma around mental health and gender.

 Spot the signs for those who may be feeling suicidal: